 Do I need insurance?

 In the United States, at a federal level health insurance coverage is not mandatory; however, in some states it is.
 This means that the United States does not offer universal health coverage (UHC).
 Some countries have UHC, such as the United Kingdom, Ireland, Italy, Canada, Australia, China, Ghana, and many others.
 In these countries, each citizen is entitled to free and equal health care.
-However, in the U.S. citizens are required to either pay their employer for coverage or purchase their own health insurance coverage, which can be costly.
+However, in the United States, citizens are required to either pay their employer for coverage or purchase their own health insurance coverage, which can be costly.

 In the United States, each health insurance plan is different, so it is a good idea to have a conversation with your parents or legal guardian.
 They should know the details regarding their plan such as what is covered verses what’s not.
-Depending on the plan, if you are under the age of twenty-six years old, you may be covered under their health insurance plan.
+Depending on the plan, if you are under the age of twenty-six years old, you may continue to be covered under their health insurance plan.
 If not, you may be able to purchase a lower-cost health plan either through your colleges or university, your state’s health connector website, or your employer.

 What is a copay?